Almost the first thing our car wreck clients want to know is, “How much is my case worth?”

 - Comparative negligence – In Tennessee and Georgia, the amount of your fault can reduce your award.
 If your fault is greater than 50%, you cannot win any damages.

 It is important to remember, however, that each personal injury or car wreck injury claim is unique.
 There is no one standard rule to apply to calculate the compensation an insurance company or jury my give you.
-That is why it is always best to take advantage of our free consultation policy.
+That is why it is always best to take advantage of our free strategy session policy.
 You can call us directly to talk to either Russell King or Tricia Dennis for a more accurate idea of the compensation you could recover from your claim.

 The Value Factors